 How to use Thermal Optics Terminology

-Of course you still have a lot more questions about Thermal Optics.
-If there is one piece of advice I can give you, it would be to talk to a expert.
-Do not try to take this limited information along with watching a couple of videos and try to buy your first thermal optic from eBay, Amazon or some big box store that doesn't have hands on field experience with all the optics they sell.
+Of course, you still have a lot more questions about Thermal Optics.
+If there is one piece of advice I can give you, it would be to talk to an expert.
+Do not try to take this limited information along with watching a couple of videos and try to buy your first thermal optic from eBay, Amazon or some big box store that doesn't have hands-on field experience with all the optics they sell.

 But don’t take my word for it.
 Check out the informative Late Night Vision Show on YouTube or search for the show on any podcast app.
 Be sure to visit the Outdoor Legacy website or give them a call at (877)350-1818.

 If you would like the short version of this post to print or save to your device, click the PDF download.